renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 A wallet is a data structure that contains a user's balances, orders, and keys.
 To create a wallet, you must sign a message using your Ethereum wallet to generate a derivation key.
 This derivation key is used to derive the required fields of a wallet, such as the keychain.
 Learn more about keychains [here](../advanced-concepts/super-relayers.md).

 ## SDK Core Concepts

-### Config
-The `Config` object is responsible for storing Renegade wallet state and internals.
-Most actions require a `Config` object to be passed as the first argument, as it contains the derivation key used to derive keys used to sign API requests and wallet updates.

-### Auth Config
-The `AuthConfig` object is specifically used to interact with the relayer using API keys.
-If you are using a managed Renegade wallet, you will not need to interact with this object.
-If you are a permissioned user with API keys, you should follow the instructions [here](#createauthconfig) to create an `AuthConfig` object.

-### External Config
-The `ExternalConfig` object is used to interact with the relayer using an Externally Managed Wallet.
-The main difference between this and the `Config` object is that the `ExternalConfig` object does not contain a derivation key.
-Instead, the user will derive required fields of a wallet, such as the keychain, and custody the wallet secrets themselves.
-Learn more about Externally Managed Wallets [here](#external-key-management).

 ### Actions
 This SDK exposes actions that are used to interact with a relayer, such as fetching a wallet's state or placing an order.
 Actions that access private wallet data require API authorization headers, which are automatically added for you when using the SDK.
 Browse the list of available actions [below](#actions-1).